Abhishek10351/My_Learning/Project/git.md

 . # adds all files except the ones gitignored

 4

 help
 git command --help # for full help/docs git command -h #just for a hint

 5

 git ls-files # shows the files git is tracking

 6

 git rm #removes files from working directory as well as staging area

 7

 git mv #moves files (renames files if the dir is same)

 8

 if a file is tracked already then gitignore might not work so we have to use git rm --cached <file/folder> which removes it from staging area once (-r for removing recursively i.e it it a folder)

 9

-git diff # used to check the change in exact lines of code we made git difftool # same thing but in vsc window
+git diff # used to check the change in exact lines of code we made git diff-tool # same thing but in vsc window
 (--staged for checking the files in the staging area)

 ## info for reading `git diff` messages